christine-martin/CEM_citsci_portfolio/README.md

 ## Current project repository contents:
 - data:
-    - data/raw: contains this project's raw data in csv format ("citsci_specieslist_data.csv")
+    - data/raw: contains this project's raw data in csv format
-    - data/processed: contains this project's cleaned data in csv format ("citsci_specieslist_clean.csv")
+    - data/processed: contains this project's cleaned data in csv format

 - scripts:
     - scripts/01_processing: contains an r script that imports the data, cleans the data, and creates a new column necessary for future analysis